sharetribe/flex-docs/src/docs/ftw-testing-error-handling/how-to-test-ftw/index.md

 > match: either the change is unexpected, or the reference snapshot
 > needs to be updated to the new version of the UI component.”

-Failing snapshots can be updated through the
+A failing snapshots can be updated through the
 [Jest watch mode](https://jestjs.io/docs/snapshot-testing#interactive-snapshot-mode).
-Even though most tests in Flex Template for Web are UI-focused, [some tests](https://github.com/sharetribe/ftw-daily/blob/master/server/api-util/currency.test.js) are written with unit-testing in mind.
+Even though most tests in the template are UI-focused, [some tests](https://github.com/sharetribe/ftw-daily/blob/master/server/api-util/currency.test.js) are written with unit-testing in mind.